kyverno/website/content/en/blog/general/why-chainsaw-is-unique/index.md

 In this blog post we will deep dive into the assertion model used by Chainsaw, how it works, and how we extended something that looks like YAML but is more than that.

 After all, if Chainsaw was only about applying resources in a cluster and checking fields are set correctly on those resources it would be deceptive.
-There are tools which can do that today and Chainsaw would be more or less redundant.
+There are other tools which can do that today and Chainsaw would be more or less redundant.

 ## Basic assertions